Beating OpenBLAS and MKL in FP32 Matrix Multiplication From Scratch

 Naive Implementation

-The naive implementation
+The naive algorithm

 can be implemented as follows: